Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Moduli spaces with trivial holonomy

 By the maximum principle we can assume that $G_\Omega (\cdot, y)$ is positive on $\Omega\setminus\{ y\}$ and, if we extend $G_\Omega (\cdot, y)$ by zero outside $\Omega$, then $G_\Omega (\cdot, y)\leq G_{\Omega '}(\cdot ,y)$ whenever $\Omega\subseteq\Omega '$.
 Consequently setting

 it follows that if this function exists then it is the minimal positive Green function with singularity in $y\in M$.
-One can prove \cite[Theorem 8.1]{heb} that either minimal positive Green functions with singularity $y\in M$ exist over $M$, uniformly in $y$, or such functions do not exist at all.
-In the former case $(M,g)$ is called {\it non-parabolic}, while in the later case called {\it parabolic} \cite{gri}.
+One can prove \cite[Theorem 8.1]{heb} (also cf. \cite{gri, var}) that minimal positive Green functions with singularity $y\in M$ constructed this way either exist over $M$ for all $y$ or do not exist at all.
+In the former case $(M,g)$ is called {\it non-parabolic}, while in the later case called {\it parabolic}.